-A girl born in Karnal, Haryana was the first Indian-origin American woman who made her way to space.
+A girl born in Karnal, Haryana, was the first Indian-origin American woman who made her way to space.
 We are talking about none other than Kalpana Chawla.
-Read this chapter to know about her challenging journey and how she made it all possible.
-Also, learn about Columbia and what went wrong that it crashed and Kalpana could never come back.
+Read this chapter to learn about her challenging journey and how she made it all possible.
+Also, learn about the space shuttle Columbia and what went wrong when it crashed, and Kalpana could never return.
 Students can access NCERT Solutions to learn more about the unit.

 You can download these NCERT Solutions for Class 6 English in PDF format through the link provided below and enjoy learning anywhere, anytime!

 Access Answers to NCERT Class 6 English Unit 4 An Indian – American Woman in Space: Kalpana Chawla

 AN INDIAN – AMERICAN WOMAN IN SPACE: KALPANA CHAWLA

 NCERT Solutions Class 6 English – Unit 4

 An Indian – American Woman in Space: Kalpana Chawla

 Working with the text